emlun/factorio-blueprint-aligner/README.md

   the previous absolute grid offset will not be restored.

 - Currently only works with blueprints from inventory, not from the library.

-Rejected ideas
----

-Ideas that have been tried and rejected.

-- Keep blueprint entities in place when moving offset with <kbd>Shift+WASD</kbd>

-  This works... but only for the natural blueprint orientation.
-  I haven't found a way to tell the rotation state of the cursor without placing the blueprint, which means the blueprint entities drift in different directions depending on how you have the blueprint rotated while holding it.

 License